knadoor/FIFA-21-Player-Analysis/README.md

 The aim of this project is to perform Data Wrangling, Cleaning and Player Analysis of the FIFA 21 data from Kaggle.

 ## Technologies used:
-* Python / Jupyter Notebooks
+* Python / Jupyter Notebook
 * Pandas
 * Seaborn
 * Matplotlib